arbor-sim/nsuite/docs/engines.rst

 """"""""""""""""""""""""""""""""""""""""""

 Models to run in NEURON are described using NEURON's Python interface.
-The bencmarking and validation runners launch the models using with the Python 3 interpreter specified by the ``ns_python`` variable (see :ref:`vars_general`).
+The benchmarking and validation runners launch the models using with the Python 3 interpreter specified by the ``ns_python`` variable (see :ref:`vars_general`).

 CoreNEURON models